interzoid/interzoid-platform/street-address-matching/snowflake-examples/README.md

 4. Use SQL `GROUP BY`, `JOIN`, or `ORDER BY` operations on the similarity key to identify likely matches.

 ### Example SQL: Find Duplicate Clusters by Similarity Key
+(After simkeys have been added to address tables)
 ```sql
 SELECT
   SIMKEY,